abach42/design-pattern-cheat-sheet/README.md

-# Design patterns
+# Gang of Four (GoF) design patterns

-A cheat sheet in Java for daily work.
+A cheat sheet of design patterns for your daily Java work.

+Here are some hints and client codes to simplify decisions, links to example codes and tests to read function an meaning.

+> Remark: The class names are oriented towards patterns to recognize the structure.
+In practice, one would choose the names based on their function.

 ## Creational Patterns: